Fubar7/ansbile_RaspberryPi_UbuntuServer/README.md

       - Atom Editor
       - Github Client (e.g GitKraken)

  - One or mor Hosts.
-This cut be VM's or in my case a Raspberry Pi.
+This may be VM's or in my case a Raspberry Pi.

    The Pi need following Preconditions:
       - needs a valid IP Adresse ( you must find the Pi in your network e.g. on you router)